 Seminar on Algorithmic Economics and Machine Learning

 This is a new 1-credit course to accompany the long-standing algorithmic economics reading group.
-We read papers and discuss research topics in algorithms economics, social choice theory, economic theory, algorithmic game theory, and theoretical machine learning.
+We read papers and discuss research topics in algorithmic economics, social choice theory, economic theory, algorithmic game theory, and theoretical machine learning.

 See the algorithmic economics page for the time and place!
 The reading group is open to the public, so please feel free to stop by anytime, whether officially enrolled or not.